 • Use flea, tick and parasite prevention: Give your dog vet-recommended medications to protect them against pests and pest-borne illness.
 Other animals can also carry diseases that can be passed on your dog in case they’re bitten.

-• Watch what your dog eats: Dogs often get sick from eating spoiled food, contaminated water or other substances that are toxic to dogs.
-Don’t let your dog eat anything that could make them sick.
+• Watch what your dog eats: Dogs often get sick from eating spoiled food, contaminated water or toxic substances.

 • Clean up: Regularly clean or tidy up your dog’s environment, such as floors, bedding and toys, to keep it free of harmful objects (like glass, grass awns or splinters), bacteria or parasites.